qor/doc/plugins/audited.md

 audited.RegisterCallbacks(db)
 ```

-### Make Model Auditable
+### Making a Model Auditable

-Embed `audited.AuditedModel` into your model as an anonymous field to make the model audit-able:
+Embed `audited.AuditedModel` into your model as an anonymous field to make the model auditable:

 ```go
 type Product struct {